 Ryan is now set to study at a Russell Group university, which is “very near the top of the league tables for my chosen degree.”
 He emphasises, “Stonebridge really has exceeded my expectations in every possible way.”

-Why choose a social sciences and humanities course?
+So, why choose the social sciences and humanities pathway?

 - Social services

 This list is by no means exhaustive.
 A social sciences or humanities degree equips you with many transferable skills, such as good communication, time management and strong research skills, that are desirable to employers from an array of professional fields and sectors.
 With the Access to Higher Education Diploma (Social Sciences and Humanities) under your belt, the world really is your oyster.